wesholing/wesholing.github.io/about.md

 I'm a web guy who works for social good.
 When I'm not working in the nonprofit sector, I'm organizing politically, both online and in person.

-I was born near Seattle, but I've moved all over, including Michigan, New York, and now California.
+I was born near Seattle, but I've moved all over, including Michigan, New York, California, and now Illinois.

 I've studied political science as an undergrad and journalism as a grad student, but it's the web that really attracts me: specifically, communicating necessary information to people with as little friction as possible.